ni/niveristand-custom-device-handbook/docs/express/Implementing_the_Custom_Device.md

 #### Test Bench

 The `Test Bench\` folder contains the **Run Test Bench VI** and **Test Hooks** library (`Test Hooks.lvlib`).

-The Run Test Bench VI lets you test  the Custom Device engine without deploying a full VeriStand system definition, so you can run your override VIs, inject channel values, and test the behaviour during development.
+The **Run Test Bench VI** lets you test the Custom Device engine without deploying a full VeriStand system definition, so you can run your override VIs, inject channel values, and test the behaviour during development.
 You can also add breakpoints, probe to your custom code, build debug PPLs and debug in standalone mode.
-For Test Bench to allow debugging Engine code, you need to replace the Deployment Hooks and Custom Device Engine class constants in Test Bench Constants VI.

-The Test Hooks library provides a **Before** and **After** hook VI for each engine state.
+The **Test Hooks library** provides a **Before** and **After** hook VI for each engine state.
 The Test Bench calls these hooks around the corresponding override method, giving you a place to set up test conditions before a state runs and to inspect or assert on the results after it completes.

 | Hook VI pair | Runs around |
 |---|---|